-Valentine's Gift Guide for Apple Lovers
+Mother's Day Gift Guide for Apple Lovers

 Apple Music

 Apple Music and Siri are the perfect combo.
-With access to every song in Apple's catalog, all you have to do to get the perfect mood music going... is ask!
-There's a free 3-month trial, and after that it's just $9.99 a month, per person or $15.99 per family!
+With access to every song in Apple's catalog, all mom has to do to get her favorite tunes going... is ask!
+There's a free 3-month trial, and after that it's just $9.99 a month, per person or $15.99 for the whole family!

 from $10/m Buy Now